 Tim Lamballais is a PhD candidate at Rotterdam School of Management.
 He graduated cum laude in the master program Econometrics and Management Science with a specialization in Operations Research and Quantitative Logistics.
 Before his graduation he worked for two years as a research assistant in the field of Entrepreneurship at the department of Applied Economics, where he conducted research on the relationship between the business cycle and entrepreneurship.
 Currently his research focusses on the Stochastic Modelling of Material Handling Systems.

-PhD Track Mobile Fulfillment Systems
+PhD Track Optimizing the Performance of Robotic Mobile Fulfillment Systems

 - Time frame

 - T. Lamballais Tessensohn, D. Roy & M.B.M. de Koster (2019).
 Inventory Allocation in Robotic Mobile Fulfillment Systems.
 IISE Transactions, To appear . doi: 10.1080/24725854.2018.1560517